X0nic/ansible-rumble-stack/README.md

  * Installs Bundler
  * Installs Nginx + Passenger
  * Sets up and enables an Nginx vhost
- * Creates all necessary application directories
- * Uses git to checkout the latest revision of the [Blank Rails App](https://github.com/X0nic/blank-rails-app) codebase
- * Creates required symlinks
- * Uses bundler to install all Gem dependencies

 Running this playbook will leave you with a fully-functional blank rails app.
 Thanks to [Joshua Lund](https://github.com/jlund) for [Mazer Rackham](https://github.com/jlund/mazer-rackham)